-- Students on the LLM have to complete 180 credits including the compulsory Dissertation in Energy and Climate Change Law SOLM931. - Part-time students are normally expected to take 90 credits each year of their programme but this may be varied by special permission. - Part-time students are normally expected to take 45 credits in each semester of their programme but this may be varied by special permission.
+- Students on the LLM have to complete 180 credits comprising of: - Compulsory Dissertation in Energy and Climate Change Law SOLM931 - 60 credits compulsory taught modules - 30 credits minimum from the guided elective modules - 60 credits maximum from the free choice modules - Part-time students are normally expected to take 90 credits each year of their programme but this may be varied by special permission. - Part-time students are normally expected to take 45 credits in each semester of their programme but this may be varied by special permission.